kettanaito/react-advanced-form/docs/TESTING.md

 Proper and thorough testing is a guarantee of stable and reliable implementation.
 Please write tests, whether that's unit or integration ones (or both) when contributing to React Advanced Form to make sure the library performs on its best.

-Below, there are goine to be some guidelines on how to write the tests and which technologies are used during the development of the library.
+See the list of technologies used for testing and the guidelines on writing tests below.

 ## CLI
 **Run all tests:**